 Build customer awareness and loyalty by getting involved with them.

 - Form strategic partnerships with complimentary local businesses

 - Invite local social media influencers to visit your store and sample your merchandise

-Deliver superior customer service.
+Deliver superior customer service

 You have the advantage of one-on-one relationships with your customers, which no big box store can equal.
-Provide a memorable experience by making them feel recognized, comfortable and cared for where they shop.
+Provide a memorable experience by making them feel recognized, comfortable, and cared for where they shop.

-Big stores will always be big players on the retail scene.
+Big stores will always be big players in the retail scene.
 But small retailers can reach local customers on a level above and beyond what national chains can do.
 Those are the ones that will survive and thrive.